 LiveVox’s cloud platform is not only a Level 1-PCI certified platform that handles the latest encryption requirements, it takes security one step further with new features such as PCI-focused payment IVR, Secure Payment Capture.
 Secure Payment Capture automatically locks down the agent leg, both key audio and visual aspects of a payment interaction, closing a material gap in payment risk exposure.

 - Key encryption requirements are handled via LiveVox’s PCI certified platform

 - Call recording is paused during the payment transaction

 - Agents cannot see key payment information

 - Agents cannot hear payment information

 - PCI security is automatically transferred across all locations

 This approach reinforces the strategic advantage adoption of cloud presents for many contact centers.
 Innovative features such as Secure Payment Capture assist in reducing the cost of ensuring security.
 Instead of allocating resources and time chasing down the never ending security rabbit hole, learn more about how LiveVox’s cloud solutions can help offload the cost of securing your operation.

-To learn about more ways to help address your concerns around the costs of managing security, speak with one of our technology experts today by clicking here.
+To learn about more ways to help address your concerns around the costs of managing security, speak with one of our technology experts today.

 *Q4016 survey participants were provided 10 choices of top challenges and were not limited to the number of choices entered.